-The portraits in this section were made in Germany, in the summer of 2023, and feature communities of displaced Ukrainians in Stuttgart, Augsburg, and Berlin.
+The portraits were created during the summers of 2023 and 2024 and feature communities of displaced Ukrainians in Berlin, Stuttgart, Augsburg, Dusseldorf.

 This project has been make possible with the support by Rubys Artist Grant and Municipal Art Society of Baltimore City Travel Prize.